hpc/pavilion2/docs/results/parse.rst

 By default, each result parser reads through the test's ``run.log`` file.
 You can specify a different file, a file glob, or even multiple file globs to match an assortment of files.
-The files are parsed in the order given.
+The files are parsed in the order given, though ordering for files matched by glob wildcards is filesystem dependent.

+Relative paths are relative to the test run's *build* directory, which is the working directory when the run/build scripts are run.
-If you need to reference the run log in addition to other files, it is one directory up from the test's run directory, in ``../run.log``.
+If you need to reference the run log in addition to other files, it is one directory up from there, in ``../run.log``.

 This test runs across a bunch of nodes, and produces an output file for each.
 The regex parser runs across each of these, and (because it